-1. Subjects in Which the Diploma May be Awarded
+Subjects in Which the Diploma May be Awarded

-The subjects for the Graduate Diploma in Science are: Astronomy, Biochemistry, Biological Sciences, Chemistry, Computer Science, Economics, Electronics, Ethics, Finance, Geography, Geology, Linguistics, Management Science, Mathematics, Philosophy, Physics, Psychology, and Statistics.
-No new enrolments are being accepted from 2011 onwards.
+The subjects for the Graduate Diploma in Science are: Astronomy, Biochemistry, Biological Sciences, Chemistry, Computer Science, Economics, Ethics, Finance, Geography, Geology, Linguistics, Management Science, Mathematics, Philosophy, Physics, Psychology, and Statistics.

 - (a) Every candidate for the Diploma in Science shall, before enrolling for the diploma, fulfil one of the following conditions: - i. either qualify for a bachelor's degree; - ii. or be admitted ad eundem statum as entitled to enrol for the Diploma in Science. - (b) Every candidate for the diploma shall have been approved as a candidate by the Dean of Science.